-Civil disorder is rare in Slovakia, although strikes and demonstrations may occur.
-Even demonstrations or gatherins intended to be peaceful can turn confrontational and escalate into violence.
+Recently Slovakia has seen an increase in the number of demonstrations in response to political events.
+Although mostly peaceful, demonstrations and gathering can turn confrontational and escalate into violence though they have yet to do so.
 You should exercise caution in the vicinity of any large gatherings, protests, or demonstrations.
 Please see the U.S. Embassy’s website for safety and security messages.

 Remember that local authorities are responsible for investigating and prosecuting the crime.

 See our webpage on help for U.S. victims of crime overseas.

 Domestic Violence: U.S. citizen victims of domestic violence may contact the Embassy for assistance.

 Criminal Penalties: You are subject to local laws.
 If you violate local laws, even unknowingly, you may be expelled, arrested, or imprisoned.

 Arrest Notification: If you are arrested or detained, ask police or prison officials to notify the U.S. Embassy immediately.
 See our webpage for further information.

 Faith-Based Travelers: See our following webpages for details: